 I’ve been on another traveling spree lately going all over to make videos, attend events, and connect with influential people.
 This past Friday I flew to Puerto Rico for my first time to film a kickstarter video for John Lee Dumas.
 In January we are launching the Mastery Journal on Kickstarter and we needed to create an epic video to use for promotion.
-We got drone footage of the ocean, filmed at some tropical areas, and got some cool scenes inside John’s baller house that has an infinity pool that overlooks the ocean and hillside.
+We got drone footage of the ocean on John’s DJI Mini 2.
+He said that I should take a look at somewhere like DrDrone if I ever wanted to buy myself a drone.
+After that, we filmed at some tropical areas, and got some cool scenes inside John’s baller house that has an infinity pool that overlooks the ocean and hillside.
 It’s a million dollar view.

 Sunday I made my way back to the United States and got off a plane in Charlotte so I could get in a rent a car and drive 5 hours to Wise, VA in order for me to get to a 6pm event in honor of Napoleon Hill Day.
 Wise is home of the University of Virginia which has a beautiful University that everyone should take a trip to see.
 I got to the event just in time to make the speech.
 I’m glad I made it because I was recognized as the financial advisor for the THINK team.
 I had the great honor to also sit next to Napoleon Hill’s grandson J. B. Hill.
 J. B. told me stories of Napoleon that I’ve never heard before.
 I learned so much and was fascinated by everyone at the event who has been impacted by napoleon in some way.